Well-Architected Review

 Common findings: Overprivileged IAM roles with AdministratorAccess, unencrypted S3 buckets and EBS volumes, Security Groups allowing 0.0.0.0/0 access to non-public ports, GuardDuty findings going unreviewed.

-For organizations needing a deeper security focus, see our AWS Cloud Security and Compliance services.
+For organizations needing a deeper security focus, see our AWS Security Consulting services.
+For compliance-specific requirements (HIPAA, SOC 2, PCI DSS), see our Cloud Compliance Services.

 Will your systems continue to operate correctly when things go wrong?